storj-archived/integration/README.md

-Storj Integration/Staging Tree
+Storj integration/staging tree
 ==============================

-This repository is for the purposes of running a suite of integration tests with all network components of the Storj network.
+This repository is for development and integration testing of all of the distributed Storj network services.

 To build docker image: